Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

-Total cost: somewhere in the neighborhood of $150 US.
+You'll spend somewhere in the neighborhood of $170 US.

-You can start looking at hiking socks, too.
+You should start looking at a good pair of hiking socks, too.

 As your hiking skill set expands, you're going to turn your attention from fashion and cost to something much more valuable to a woman hiker: performance.

 With enhanced performance comes an expansion in your hiking budget as well.

 So be strategic about adding high quality hiking clothing to your gear closet.